Anesthesia

 • General.
 It affects your whole body.
 You're unconscious during the procedure.

-What should you tell the anesthesia specialist before your child has anesthesia?
+What should you tell the anesthesia specialist before getting anesthesia?

-Tell the specialist about any health problems your child has.
-Tell them about your child's past surgeries.
-Also let them know if a family member had problems with anesthesia.
-Give them a list of any medicines, vitamins, and herbal products your child takes.
+Tell the specialist about any health problems (such as sleep apnea).
+Also talk about any past surgeries and if a family member had problems with anesthesia.
+Let them know if you're pregnant or if you smoke, drink alcohol, or use drugs.
+Give them a list of all medicines, vitamins, and herbal products you take.

 The content above contains general health information provided by Healthwise, Incorporated, and reviewed by its medical experts.
 This content should not replace the advice of your healthcare provider.
 Not all treatments or services described are offered as services by us.
 For recommended treatments, please consult your healthcare provider.